Best Non-Invasive L2-L3 Treatment Of Disc Bulge & Slip Disc

 - Hereditary predisposition: Congenital issues play a critical role in spinal health.
 Most common congenital problems that cause spinal disc issues in the lumbar (L1-L2, L2-L3, L3-L4, L4-L, or L5-S1) include scoliosis, lumbarization, sacralization, or pelvic unleveling.

 - Lumbarization: The lumbar or low back has five segments.
 Lumbarization occurs when there are more than five segments.
-It results when the first segment of the tailbone (sacrum) takes on characteristics of the lumbar vertebrae.
+It results when the first segment of the tailbone (sacrum) takes on the lumbar vertebrae’s characteristics.

 - Sacralization: You have sacralization when you have less than five segments in the low back.
 In sacralization, the last lumbar section takes on characteristics of the tailbone or sacrum.

 Now that we have covered the reasons for pain or slipped disc at the L2-L3 segment, let’s look at why the low back is predisposed to injuries or pain:

 Nowadays, back pain is a common occurrence.
 Pain in the low back means that one or more tissues or structures in the lower back are not working correctly.
 While there are many reasons, poor sitting posture ranks as the number one causative issue.
-A poor sitting posture places enormous amounts of stress on joints, muscles, ligaments, and discs (disk) of your spine.
+A poor sitting posture places enormous stress on joints, muscles, ligaments, and discs (disk) of your spine.
 A habitual poor sitting posture is the leading cause of premature degenerative changes and slipped discs.
 The primary reasons argued as causes are many.
-In general, the reason why the back is predisposed to damage and pain is related to the supportive functions of the spine.
+In general, the back is predisposed to damage, and pain is related to the spine’s supportive functions.
 We have listed some of them below:

-- Load-bearing: The lumbar spine is most weight-bearing of all spinal segments Mobility: Lower back portions of your spine allows for bending, twisting and tilting backward.
+- Load-bearing: The lumbar spine is the most weight-bearing of all spinal segments Mobility: Lower back portions of your spine allow for bending, twisting, and tilting backward.

 - Center of the body: The low back or the lumbar spine is at the center of your body.
 It connects the upper body and lower body through the trunk and lumbar spine.

-- Shearing force: Another argument is that there is an increased shearing force at the lower segments of the lumbar spine is due to the lordotic curvature.
+- Shearing force: Another argument is that an increased shearing force at the lower segments of the lumbar spine is due to the lordotic curvature.